prgaero/prgaero.github.io/project3b.md

 <a name='debug'></a>
 ## 5. Debugging Tips
-- To verify if your detections are working correctly, plot the corners of the window on the image, they should align with the true window corners.
+- To verify if your detections are working correctly, plot the pose of the tag on the image.
-- To verify if your pose estimation is correct, re-project the estimated 3D corners of the window onto the image.
-They should be very close to the detected corners.

 <a name='allowed'></a>
 ## 5. Allowed and Disallowed functions